causecode/static-content/README.md

 - **Blog**, **PageLayout**, **Page**, **News**, **FAQ**, **InputWidget**, **Menu** :
 Provides default CRUD end point for Content Manager.
 - **Meta** :
-Provides end point to delete any meta information of content for Content Manager.
+Provides end point to `delete` any meta information of content for Content Manager.
 - **Blog** :
-Provides End point for comment on any blog for all.
+Provides End point for `comment` on any blog for all.
 - **Comment** :
-Provides end point for delete comment for Content Manager.
+Provides end point for `delete` comment for Content Manager.
 - **FAQ** :
 Provides default CRUD end point for Content Manager.
 - **News** :
-Provides end point to link news information of type content for Content Manager.
+Provides end point to `link` news information of type content for Content Manager.
 - **MenuItem** :
-Provides end point to reorder menu items for Content Manager.
+Provides end point to `reorder` menu items for Content Manager.
 - **ContentRevision** :
-Provides end point to show, load and delete content revision for Content Manager.
+Provides end point to `show`, `load` and `delete` content revision for Content Manager.

 ### Utility Classes